 Female hair transplants are one of the most popular hair restoration procedures and Wimpole Clinic has great experience and a 97-100% success rate in performing them.
 So regardless of whether patients opt for a FUT or FUE type surgery, they get a natural-looking hair transplant.

 Another advantage is that, unlike other treatments and therapies, hair transplants are permanent.
 You can see the results for yourself in our before and after hair transplant gallery.
+Book a consultation to learn more from our award-winning hair transplant clinic.

 Simply fill in your details in the form below and we'll get in touch with you shortly.